mallikasdishes/github.io/_posts/2019-02-18-karivepaku-powder.md

   other_details: "The powder doesn't last fresh after a few months - It looses its taste over the period of time.
 It is best to make it fresh."
   prep_time: "5 minutes"
   preparation_details: |-
-    1. Wash curry leaves thoroughly and take a dry napkin and clean and let them dry.
+    1. Wash curry leaves thoroughly with running water, clean them with a dry napkin or a paper towel and let them dry for a few minutes.
-    2. Make sure there is no moisture on the leaves prior to frying them.
+    2. Make sure there is no moisture on the leaves prior to frying.
   servings: "20 Servings"
   title: "Karivepaku (Curry Leaves) Powder"
 ---